The 12 Steps to an Effective Lead Generation Process

 Speaking of being there when they look for solutions to the problem you've been telling them is a problem, you need to, well, actually be there.

-Blogging and Inbound Marketing
+Blogging And Inbound Marketing

 This is where inbound marketing comes in.
 This is where your blog post full of problem-relevant and industry-relevant information comes in.
 This is where you're reaching out to other bloggers to write about how prevalent this problem is and how it can be solved.
 This is where social media updates about the problem are posted, where your landing pages discuss the problem, and where your SEO focuses on problem-related keywords.